- Book Cart

 - Prepare for future research needs

-Explore the Research Instruction online booking for available dates to schedule your next orientation.
-All blue orientation slots are open orientations.
+Go to the Research Instruction online booking for available dates to schedule your next orientation.
+All green orientation slots are open orientations.
 All red slots are booked orientations.
 A confirmation email will be sent shortly.

 Need help?
 Watch a short video about how to book a library orientation.